mpp-doric/Android-Security-Reference/hardware/keystore.md

 # Hardware backed

-Some devices have hardware backed keystore storage, which was introduced in 4.3 but not manditory (Nexus devices since Nexus 4 have had this afaik).
+Some devices have hardware backed keystore storage, which was introduced in 4.3 but not mandatory (Nexus devices since Nexus 4 have had this afaik).

-If a [CTS](http://static.googleusercontent.com/media/source.android.com/en//compatibility/android-cdd.pdf) compatable fingerprint functionality is available then
+If a [CTS](http://static.googleusercontent.com/media/source.android.com/en//compatibility/android-cdd.pdf) compatible fingerprint functionality is available then

 ## TEE